jirvoz/wkhtmltopdf-buildpack/README.md

 ## Troubleshooting

-If you run into issues when trying to deploy with this buildpack, make sure your app is running on Cedar with Ubuntu 14.04 (`cedar-14`, heroku-16, or heroku-18).
+If you run into issues when trying to deploy with this buildpack, make sure your app is running on Heroku-20 with Ubuntu 20.04 (heroku-20).
 You can check this with:

 ```bash
 $ heroku stack